 DoS Protection Option/Protection Tab

-Select the Option/Protection tab to configure options for the DoS Protection policy rule, such as the type of service (http or https) to which the rule applies, the action to take against packets that match the rule, and whether or not to trigger a log forward for matched traffic.
+Select the Option/Protection tab to configure options for the DoS Protection policy rule, such as the type of service to which the rule applies, the action to take against packets that match the rule, and whether to trigger log forwarding for matched traffic.
 You can define a schedule for when the rule is active.

 You can also select an aggregate DoS Protection profile and/or a classified DoS Protection profile, which determine the threshold rates that, when exceeded, cause the firewall to take protective actions, such as trigger an alarm, activate an action such as Random Early Drop, and drop packets that exceed the maximum threshold rate.

-Select the action that the firewall performs on packets that match the DoS Protection policy rule:
+Select the action the firewall performs on packets that match the DoS Protection policy rule:

 Specify the schedule when the DoS Protection policy rule is in effect.
 The default setting of None indicates no schedule; the policy is always in effect.